New York Cosmos (1971–1985): Arrival of Pelé, Giorgio Chinaglia and the Cosmos' peak

 Crowds rose with the arrival of these and other European and South American international players, resulting in a move back to Yankee Stadium for the 1976 season.
 With numerous foreign stars arriving at the Cosmos, the team's competitive performance improved, as New York reached the play-offs at the end of the season, but lost in the divisional championship match to the Tampa Bay Rowdies.
 The Cosmos relocated again before the 1977 season, to the newly constructed Giants Stadium in New Jersey, and at the same time dropped the prefix "New York" and played simply as "the Cosmos", without a geographical name.
 The city name was restored in 1979.

 Bradley returned as coach for the 1977 season in place of the dismissed Furphy, but was removed after half of the season to become the club's vice-president of player personnel.
 South African-born former Italy international Eddie Firmani took his place.
 Pelé played his last professional match on October 1, 1977, in front of a capacity crowd at Giants Stadium: in an exhibition match between New York and his former club Santos, Pelé appeared for both sides, playing one half for each.
 The Cosmos won the game 2–1.
 Pelé's compatriot, former Brazil captain Carlos Alberto was signed in 1977, at the same time as Franz Beckenbauer, who had captained the 1974 FIFA World Cup-winning West Germany national team.
 On the field, New York won three out of four championships, in 1977, 1978 and 1980.
 A playoff game against the Fort Lauderdale Strikers in 1977 drew a crowd of 77,691, a record for American club soccer.
 The team's average attendances, regularly over 40,000 during the late 1970s, were the biggest in the league; this helped it to become regarded as the league's "marquee club", both commercially and competitively.
 Firmani was fired in 1979; he claimed, after falling out with Chinaglia.
 His assistant, Ray Klivecka, replaced him, becoming the team's first American-born coach.
 He lasted a season before himself being replaced by Júlio Mazzei.

-On Pelé's farewell tour in 1977, the Cosmos made history by becoming the first Western professional soccer team to play in China.
+On Pelé's farewell tour in 1977, the Cosmos made history by becoming the first Western professional sports team to play in China.
 They drew their opening match with the Chinese national team 1-1, and lost the second game 2-1 despite Pelé scoring a free kick.